Interactive Components

 $this->redirect(/* ... */); // and redirect

-In the template, these messages are available in the variable $flashes as objects stdClass, which contain the properties message (message text), type (message type) and can contain the already mentioned user information.
-We draw them as follows:
+These messages are available to the template in the $flashes variable as stdClass objects, which contain the properties message (message text), type (message type), and can contain the aforementioned user information.
+We render them like this, for example:

 {foreach $flashes as $flash}